C-H-Chien/popsift/README.md

 * DevIL (libdevil-dev) can be used to load a broader range of image formats, otherwise only pgm is supported.

+* OpenCV can be used to read images in case DevIL is not supported (_e.g._, when running on a server with no root previlege to install DevIL)

 ## Build

 To build the library, you can run: